Laki: Consequences in Europe

-An estimated 120,000,000 tonnes of sulfur dioxide was emitted, about three times the total annual European industrial output in 2006 (but delivered to higher altitudes, hence its persistence), and equivalent to six times the total 1991 Mount Pinatubo eruption.
+An estimated 120,000,000 tonnes of sulfur dioxide were emitted, about three times the total annual European industrial output in 2006 (but delivered to higher altitudes, hence its persistence), and equivalent to six times the total 1991 Mount Pinatubo eruption.
 This outpouring of sulfur dioxide during unusual weather conditions caused a thick haze to spread across western Europe, resulting in many thousands of deaths throughout the remainder of 1783 and the winter of 1784.

 The summer of 1783 was the hottest on record and a rare high-pressure zone over Iceland caused the winds to blow to the south-east.
 The poisonous cloud drifted to Bergen in Denmark–Norway, then spread to Prague in the Kingdom of Bohemia (now the Czech Republic) by 17 June, Berlin by 18 June, Paris by 20 June, Le Havre by 22 June, and Great Britain by 23 June.
 The fog was so thick that ships stayed in port, unable to navigate, and the sun was described as "blood coloured".

 Inhaling sulfur dioxide gas causes victims to choke as their internal soft tissues swell – the gas reacts with the moisture in the lungs and produces sulfurous acid.
 The local death rate in Chartres was up by 5% during August and September, with more than 40 dead.
 In Great Britain, the east of England was most affected.
 The records show that the additional deaths were among outdoor workers; the death rate in Bedfordshire, Lincolnshire, and the east coast was perhaps two or three times the normal rate.
-It has been estimated that 23,000 British people died from the poisoning.
+An estimated 23,000 British people died from the poisoning.

 The weather became very hot, causing severe thunderstorms with large hailstones that were reported to have killed cattle, until the haze dissipated in the autumn.
-The winter of 1783–1784 was very severe; the naturalist Gilbert White in Selborne, Hampshire, reported 28 days of continuous frost.
+The winter of 1783–1784 was very severe; naturalist Gilbert White in Selborne, Hampshire, reported 28 days of continuous frost.
 The extreme winter is estimated to have caused 8,000 additional deaths in the UK.
 During the spring thaw, Germany and Central Europe reported severe flood damage.
 This is considered part of a volcanic winter.

 The meteorological impact of Laki continued, contributing significantly to several years of extreme weather in Europe.
-In France, the sequence of extreme weather events included a failed harvest in 1785 that caused poverty for rural workers, as well as droughts, bad winters and summers.
+In France, the sequence of extreme weather events included a failed harvest in 1785 that caused poverty for rural workers, as well as droughts and bad winters and summers.
 These events contributed significantly to an increase in poverty and famine that may have contributed to the French Revolution in 1789.
-Laki was only one factor in a decade of climatic disruption, as Grímsvötn was erupting from 1783 to 1785, and there may have been an unusually strong El Niño effect from 1789 to 1793.
+Laki was only one factor in a decade of climatic disruption, as Grímsvötn was erupting from 1783 to 1785, and an unusually strong El Niño may have been in effect from 1789 to 1793.